I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Fortunately, there is an alternative technique, one that is close to ideal …

-Begin by selecting the object that will form the core of the bundle: an organizer pouch is an ideal choice.
+Prepare by selecting an object to form the core of the bundle: an organizer pouch is an ideal choice.
 The optimal size will depend somewhat upon your girth, the configuration of your bag, and the amount of clothing to be packed, but something around 11 × 16" (30 × 40cm) generally works well.
 The pouch is filled with soft items — like socks, swimsuit, undergarments, sheet bag, etc. — to form a sort of small, firm (not hard) "pillow" around which the clothing will be wrapped.

 Clothing is wrapped in a particular order, so that larger, more tailored, and more wrinkle-prone garments will end up on the outside of the bundle, with less easily wrinkled pieces closer to the core.
 Here is a typical sequence (beginning, as you will begin your packing, with the outer layer):